 There can be centralized NRF(s) or distributed NRFs in OAuth2 Authorization Server role.
 An NRF can be configured by OAM with OAuth clients/ access token policies enabling a consumer to get access tokens from different NRFs (in OAuth2 Authorization Server role).

-A NF (e.g. AMF) can register and/or be known as OAuth 2.0 client to a PLMN-wide NRF, but can also address a specific NRF directly, e.g. AMF can be configured with or can retrieve from the NSSF the NRF Access Token URI to use for a specific network slice: AMF may retrieve from the NSSF the NRF Access Token URI it shall use for a specific network slice (see 29.531).
+A NF (e.g. AMF) can register and/or be known as OAuth 2.0 client to a PLMN-wide NRF, but can also address a specific NRF directly, e.g. AMF can be configured with or can retrieve from the NSSF the NRF Access Token URI to use for a specific network slice: AMF may retrieve from the NSSF the NRF Access Token URI it should use for a specific network slice (see 29.531).